- ColliCare receives notification that an order is on the way and makes a consignment entry with:

 - what the parties shall be invoiced for transport costs

-- The goods’ arrival in Norway is registered at the border, and we receive an accompanying document with which we electronically notify Norwegian Customs that the goods have arrived in their country of destination
+- The arrived goods is registered at the border, and we receive an accompanying document with which we electronically notify Customs that the goods have arrived in their country of destination

 - To invoice and customs clear the consignment we must register an individual’s social security number, or a company’s organisation number